StreamFinance-Protocol/klyra-docs/docs/examples/server.md

   // here ensure the username exists in your DB

-  // we use @klyra/core's `authenticateUser` so we don't have to worry about how to get the wallet from user's credentials const { wallet, address } = await klyra.autheticateUserFromCredentials(
+  // we use @klyra/core's `authenticateUser` so we don't have to worry about how to get the wallet from user's credentials const { wallet, address } = await klyra.authenticateUserFromCredentials(
     username,
     pwd
   );